 (1) The assumptions used to determine the present value of the accumulated pension benefit are described in the pension expense assumptions of Note 12: Employee Benefit Plans, to the Consolidated Financial Statements in Exhibit 13 to UTC's 2019 Form 10-K. The following additional assumptions are also used: (i) the NEOs are assumed to retire at age 62 for FAE benefits, the earliest date the NEOs can retire without a reduction of benefits due to age, and age 65 for Cash Balance benefits; (ii) projected lump-sum payments under the PPP are calculated using a lump-sum interest rate of 3.0% for Mr. Hayes (age 62 in 2022), 3.5% for Mr. Johri (age 62 in 2023) or 4.0% (for other NEOs who will receive a lump-sum payment).
 The PPP lump-sum interest rates used for Mr. Hayes and Mr. Johri differ from the other NEOs because the current low interest rate environment will still have an influence on their rates.
-The other NEOs who will receive PPP lump-sum payments will not reach age 62 until after 2023, by which time it is assumed the PPP lump-sum interest rate will return to the historic norm of 4.0%; (iii) unless an NEO elected another form of benefit payment, the amounts shown assume the following form of payment: (a) 70% in a monthly annuity and 30% in a lump-sum payment for benefits earned under the FAE formula of the UTC Pension Plan; (b) a lump-sum payment for benefits earned under the Cash Balance of the UTC Pension Plan; (b) a lump-sum payment for benefits earned under the Cash Balance of the UTC Pension Plan; (b) a lump-sum payment for benefits earned under the Cash Balance of the UTC Pension Plan; (b) a lump-sum payment for benefits earned under the Cash Balance of the UTC Pension Plan; and (c) a lump-sum payment for benefits accrued under the PPP (with the exception of a monthly 75% Joint and Survivor annuity for Mr. Ortberg's PPP benefit, consistent with his election).
+The other NEOs who will receive PPP lump-sum payments will not reach age 62 until after 2023, by which time it is assumed the PPP lump-sum interest rate will return to the historic norm of 4.0%; (iii) unless an NEO elected another form of benefit payment, the amounts shown assume the following form of payment: (a) 70% in a monthly annuity and 30% in a lump-sum payment for benefits earned under the FAE formula of the UTC Pension Plan; (b) a lump-sum payment for benefits earned under the Cash Balance formula of the UTC Pension Plan; and (c) a lump-sum payment for benefits earned under the PPP (with the exception of a monthly 75% Joint and Survivor annuity for Mr. Ortberg's PPP benefit, consistent with his election).